 Main improvements:

-Easier to setup: Well, that’s an understatement, in order to make your flash ready for javascript communication you need to do…, nothing.
+Well, that’s an understatement, in order to make your flash ready for javascript communication you need to do…, nothing.
 But, because of the new Flash 8 Player security you can’t test your files locally.
 Meaning that, the files will only run properly on a web server.
-If you want to test your files locally, all you have to do is make sure that the “allowScriptAccess”; is set to “always”; inside your html Flash <object> tag, like this:
+If you want to test your files locally, all you have to do is make sure that the “allowScriptAccess”; is set to “always”; inside your html Flash <object>

 If you’re using swfobject your script will look something like this: